-If you are still in your home country, and the above applies to you, you may be able to get refugee status, instead of asylee status.
-In other words, a “refugee” is a person who is living outside the U.S. and intends to enter the U.S. because he or she fears persecution in his or her home country, due to the above-mentioned grounds.
+If you are still in your home country, and the above applies to you, you may get refugee status instead of asylee status.
+In other words, a “refugee” is a person living outside the U.S. and intends to enter the U.S. because he or she fears persecution in his or her home country due to the grounds mentioned earlier.
 Those eligible for political asylum or refugee status can become lawful permanent residents after the United States Citizenship and Immigration Services (USCIS) or the Immigration Judge approves their cases.

 WHO CAN APPLY FOR ASYLUM?